 7 Reasons to Consider a Pescatarian Diet

-You get the known benefits of a vegetarian lifestyle with the proven health effects of omega-3 fatty acids from fish, making this diet a powerful link to long-term health.
-Here are seven reasons to consider a pescatarian diet:
+benefits of a vegetarian lifestyle in addition to lots of omega-3 fatty acids from fish, making this diet a powerful link to long-term health.

 Pescatarian foods, on the other hand, such as cod, salmon, pasture-raised eggs, walnuts and pumpkin seeds contain high amounts of omega-3s and can help lower inflammation in the body.
 Creating a diet with these foods at the center can lead to increased energy, health and even weight loss.